 Why ice cubes?

-It’s fun and kinda pairs with bourbon.
+It’s fun and pairs with bourbon.
 Personally, I like my bourbon with a bit of water mixed in because it opens it up.
 I realize to the bourbon aficionado that’s essentially watering down an otherwise beautiful, pure product but, you know what?
-That’s how I like my bourbon.
+That’s how I like my “Kentucky hug” from my bourbon.

 And, any time we open the freezer our golden retriever, Rizzo, comes running for his own, coveted ice cube treat.